-When you hire someone like a nanny or senior caregiver and pay them more than $1,900 in a calendar year, they become your employee and you become a household employer.
+When you hire someone like a nanny or senior caregiver and pay them $2,100 or more in a calendar year, they become your employee and you become a household employer.
 And you're responsible for paying the Social Security and Medicare taxes (FICA) for your employees -- usually called the nanny tax.
-Congratulations!

 At Care.com, we know that taxes can be scary and intimidating.
 There are forms you have to file when you are either an employee or employer, and it can get confusing.
 Who fills out the W-4?
 What is a FEIN?
 What is the Schedule H for?

 We've put together a Tax Terms Glossary to streamline the process for you.
 Keep it handy when filing your quarterly taxes.

 Note: Federal forms are available on the IRS website, and state forms are available on your state's official website.

 Adjusted Gross Income: The adjusted gross income is the amount of your total (gross) income, minus any deductions (adjustments) you claim on your tax return.